 The patient went on to have a resection.

 The sections show a moderately cellular meningioma with focal infiltration into the adjacent dura.
-The tumour forms sheets and whorls.
-The tumour cells have ovoid nuclei with mild nuclear pleomorphism and focal conspicuous nucleoli.
-The background is focally myxomatous with embedded cords of tumour, giving a chordoid-like appearance.
-This pattern is present in less than 50% of the tumour.
+The tumor forms sheets and whorls.
+The tumor cells have ovoid nuclei with mild nuclear pleomorphism and focal conspicuous nucleoli.
+The background is focally myxomatous with embedded cords of tumor, giving a chordoid-like appearance.
+This pattern is present in less than 50% of the tumor.
 There are up to 4 mitoses per 10 high power fields.
 No necrosis is found.
 No brain parenchyma is seen.
 No evidence of malignant change is identified.
 The features are those of atypical meningioma.
-The tumour cells are diffusely progesterone receptor positive.
+The tumor cells are diffusely progesterone receptor positive.
 The Ki-67 index is about 8%.

-DIAGNOSIS: Atypical meningioma (WHO Grade II) with bone invasion by tumour identified.
+DIAGNOSIS: Atypical meningioma (WHO Grade II) with bone invasion by tumor identified.

 This case is a fantastic example of how just looking at a DWI isotropic image is not sufficient to estimate degree of restricted diffusion.
 In this example the anterior component is low on T2 and has significant restricted diffusion (~700 x 10-6 mm2/s) whereas the posterior component has high T2 signal and facilitated diffusion (1200-1500 x 10-6 mm2/s), and yet both components appear similar of DWI due to variable T2 shine through.